 It means that you are doing something, while many are doing nothing.

-It means that you value yourself enough to pursue your best self in your 50s, while others don’t even believe that something better is possible for them.
+It means that you value yourself enough to pursue your best self in midlife, while others don’t even believe that something better is possible for them.

 By the way, because you’re reading this, it means that you believe to some degree that a healthier life is possible for you as well – even when it gets hard.

-Notice I said “when” it gets hard, not “if,” because it will get hard, and I’ve made it my life’s work to help women in their 50s move through obstacles toward their healthiest and best self, rather than avoid those obstacles.
+Notice I said “when” it gets hard, not “if,” because it will get hard, and I’ve made it my life’s work to help women in midlife move through obstacles toward their healthiest and best self, rather than avoid those obstacles.

 So today, if you’re encountering an obstacle on your healthy journey, understand that it’s a part of this beautiful path of self-discovery that you are on.